stackevo/spudreq/draft-trammell-spud-req.md

 ## Incremental Deployability in an Untrusted, Unreliable Environment

 SPUD must operate in the present Internet.
 In order to maximize deployment, it should also be useful as an encapsulation between endpoints even before the deployment of middleboxes that understand it.
 The information exposed over SPUD must provide incentives for adoption by both endpoints and middleboxes, and must maximize privacy (by minimizing information exposed).
 Further, SPUD must be robust to packet loss, duplication and reordering by the underlying network service.
-SPUD must work in multipath, multicast, and endpoint multi-homing environments.
+SPUD must work in multipath, multicast, and endpoint multi- homing environments.

-Incremental deployability likely requires limitations of the vocabulary used in signaling, to ensure that each actor in a nontrusted environment has incentives to participate in the signaling protocol honestly; see {{stackevo-explicit-coop}} for more.
+Incremental deployability likely requires limitations of the vocabulary used in signaling, to ensure that each actor in a nontrusted environment has incentives to participate in the signaling protocol honestly; see {{stackevo- explicit-coop}} for more.

 ## Protection against trivial abuse